MoonWalker440/Music-Megathread/README.md

 ### 💝 Thanks to

-Friends who provide many materials for me and make suggestions to me to make this repository more cool 🙌
+Friends and many supporters who provided many materials for me and make suggestions to me to make this repository more cool 🙌

 Very thanks to [@SowadBD](https://t.me/SowadBD) for making such a cool banner ❤️